tanpuer/SkiaUI2/README.md

 8. scrollView: scroll, fling，for more optimizations.
 9. RecyclerView: adapter，ViewHolder，for more optimizations.
 10. Page: act as the same role as Activity.
+11. C++: See CppTest.cpp.
-11. Javascript: Import v8 to evaluate javascript.
-Look at test.js in assets.
+12. js: See test.js in assets.
+Import v8 to evaluate javascript.
-12. Import kotlin and Compose-runtime to run.
-Look at JetpackComposeTest.kt in java.
+13. kotlin: Look at JetpackComposeTest.kt in java.
+Import kotlin and Compose-runtime to run.

 ![image](https://github.com/tanpuer/SkiaUI2/blob/main/app/example.png)
 ![image](https://github.com/tanpuer/SkiaUI2/blob/main/app/example1.png)